Security And Trust

 Release metadata

-Use manifests, hashes, and protected-output folders when operations teams need a reproducible release record.
+Use protected-output folders and release notes when operations teams need a reproducible release record.

 Local fallback

-Move the release into the desktop app when mixed content, embedded scripts, or local-only review matters more than CLI speed.
+Move the release into the desktop app when mixed content, embedded scripts, or local-only review matters more than automation speed.

 Company Context